Comparison of the AK-47 and M16: Recoil

-Notes: Free Recoil is mathematical equation calculated by using the rifle weight, bullet weight, muzzle velocity and charge weight.
+Notes: Free Recoil is a mathematical equation calculated by using the rifle weight, bullet weight, muzzle velocity and charge weight.
 It is that which would be measured if the rifle were fired suspended from strings, free to recoil.
 As mentioned above, a rifle's perceived recoil is also dependent on many other factors which are not readily quantified.

 Sights

 "A longer rifle barrel has the advantages of a longer sight radius, theoretically allowing a shooter to obtain a higher degree of accuracy from the improved precision of the sights alone.
-A longer barrel also provides a longer path for the projectile to stabilize prior to exiting the barrel, while allotting a longer period of time for the propellant charge to act on the projectile, often resulting in higher muzzle velocities and more consistent trajectories.
+A longer barrel also provides a longer path for the projectile to stabilize before exiting the barrel, while allotting a longer period for the propellant charge to act on the projectile, often resulting in higher muzzle velocities and more consistent trajectories.
 A long barrel inherently provides more mass available for heat transfer, increasing the heat transfer rate incurred between shots, in turn allotting less warpage in the barrel, helping to improve consistency (and ultimately accuracy)."

 The M16 has a 50.8 cm (20.0 in) barrel and a 500mm (19.75 inches) sight radius.
-The M16 uses an L-type flip, aperture rear sight and it is adjustable with two setting, 0 to 300 meters and 300 to 400 meters.
+The M16 uses an L-type flip, aperture rear sight and it is adjustable with two settings, 0 to 300 meters, and 300 to 400 meters.
 The front sight is a post, adjustable for elevation in the field.
 The rear sight can be adjusted in the field for windage.
-The sights can be adjusted with a bullet tip and soldiers are trained to zero their own rifles.
+The sights can be adjusted with a bullet tip and soldiers are trained to zero their rifles.
 The sight picture is the same as the M14, M1 Garand, M1 Carbine and the M1917 Enfield.
 The M16 also has a "Low Light Level Sight System", which includes a front sight post with a small glass vial of (glow-in-the-dark) radioactive Tritium H3 and a larger aperture rear sight.
 The M16 can mount a scope on the carrying handle.
-With the advent of the M16A2, a new fully adjustable rear sight was added, allowing the rear sight to be dialed in for specific range settings between 300 and 800 meters and to allow windage adjustments without the need of a tool or cartridge.
+With the advent of the M16A2, a new fully adjustable rear sight was added, allowing the rear sight to be dialed in for specific range settings between 300 and 800 meters and to allow windage adjustments without the need for a tool or cartridge.
 Current issue M16A4s and M4s have detachable carrying handles and use Picatinny rails which allow for the use of various scopes and sighting devices.
 The current United States Army and Air Force issue M4 Carbine comes with the M68 Close Combat Optic and Back-up Iron Sight.
-The United States Marine Corps uses the ACOG Rifle Combat Optic and the United States Navy uses EOTech Holographic Weapon Sight.
+The United States Marine Corps uses the ACOG Rifle Combat Optic and the United States Navy uses the EOTech Holographic Weapon Sight.